tmcw/mapmakers-cheatsheet/README.md

     - Lots of data, or need line labels (are they streets?)?
 Use [TileMill](https://www.mapbox.com/tilemill/)
     - Tons of data, and you don't need line labels?
 Use [datamaps](https://github.com/ericfischer/datamaps).
   - Raster
+    - Already georectified & cleaned (from satellites or fixed-up sources)
       - Render a map with [TileMill](https://www.mapbox.com/tilemill/) and use the tiles in Leaflet
       - Read [processing satellite imagery](https://www.mapbox.com/foundations/processing-satellite-imagery/) to understand [GDAL](http://www.gdal.org/)/[ImageMagick](http://www.imagemagick.org/) workflow.
+    - Raster images from drones
+    - Raster images from scanned maps
+      - Use [MapKnitter](http://mapknitter.org/) to georeference and georectify
   - Names of places, like countries
     - With IDs:
       - ISO2 or ISO3 codes